Full Retirement Age Explained: Start Learning Now for a Better Future

 Source: Social Security Administration (SSA)

-When is full retirement age for someone born in 1957?
+When is the full retirement age for someone born in 1957?
 The answer is 66 years and 6 months old.

 Full retirement age, also known as FRA, in the United States, is the age at which an individual is eligible to receive full retirement benefits from the Social Security Administration (SSA).